Create a

 3. Automate data capture

 A powerful way to ensure HR data quality is to configure each HR system with standards that are managed and enforced automatically during data entry.
-The standards set in the data dictionary should be used to limit what can be entered or edited while typing content into the field.
+The standards set in the data dictionary should be used to limit what can be entered or edited as content is typed into the field.
 This is often accomplished by having fields that auto-populate based on other verified data about the user (e.g., name, job title and level, employee ID, business unit, location) or by limiting what can be entered by using drop-down forced choices (“select one of these options”).

 4. Implement access control

-Standard security features in HR systems are the access control and authorization capabilities, which define 1) who can access (log-into) a system, 2) who can view certain records and 3) what actions (e.g., view, enter, edit, approve) each individual can take based upon the level of authorization appropriate to their assigned role and responsibilities. (e.g., as a leader of all employees located in five work locations or a manager of 12 specified employees).
+Standard security features in HR systems are the access control and authorization capabilities, which define 1) who can access (log into) a system, 2) who can view certain records, and 3) what actions (e.g., view, enter, edit, approve) each individual can take based upon the level of authorization appropriate to their assigned role and responsibilities. (e.g., as a leader of all employees located in five work locations or a manager of 12 specified employees).

 Much like the auto-population of a person’s data when entering data, this relies upon a table or other system functionality that governs each employee’s access to predefined information and system features and functions.
 When entering the system(s) to create new transactions, it preloads the latest data and offers entry and edit options to enable structured data collection wherever possible.